Ajihat/panda-gin/frontend/README.md

 ```
 PROJECT_ROOT
+├── backend                 # backend repository
+└── frontend
     ├── public              # static assets
-├── backend             # backend files repository
     └── src
         ├── api             # API enpoints and axios instance
-    ├── assets          # Images and svg used in project
+        ├── assets          # Images and svgs used in project
         ├── common          # Custom functions and functionalities frequently used in multiple places
         ├── components      # Folders with React components definition, their typing and stylling
         ├── context         # React context and reducer files
         ├── data            # Aggregated datasets used in project
+        ├── mocks           # Files responsible for mocking unexisting endpoints
-    ├── pages           # Project page files
+        ├── pages           # Project pages files
-    └── sass            # Variables and global styles
+        └── sass            # SASS variables and global styles

 ```